Best Golf Resorts In The Midwest - Golf Digest

 ERIN (WIS.)
 HILLS

-Cottages patterned after those at Augusta National and Pine Valley overlook the sprawling lay-of-the-land layout that will host the 2017 U.S. Open.
+Cottages patterned after those at Augusta National and Pine Valley overlook the sprawling lay-of-the-land layout that hosted the 2017 U.S. Open.

 More Information